 “Where liberty dwells, there is my country”— Benjamin Franklin

 Happy Independence Day!
-Can you believe the 4th of July has come and gone?
-The first half of 2012 has come and gone, it just sort of flew on by.
+Can you believe it’s already the 4th of July?
+The first half of 2011 has come and gone, it just sort of flew on by.
 FYI, there are only 174 shopping days until Christmas.
 Thought you might like to know in case you’d like to beat the crowd, it will be here before you know it.
 It’s a hundred degrees outside and I’m talking about Christmas.
 Oh well, go figure

-Independence Day, a celebration of our nations victory in her fight for freedom, is associated with parades, flag lined boulevards, family gatherings, barbecues,hot dogs, picnics and beer, a fun filled, family and friend day!
+Independence Day, a celebration of our nations victory in her fight for freedom, is usually associated with parades, flag lined boulevards, family gatherings, barbecues,hot dogs, picnics,and beer.
+A fun filled, family and friend day.
 And in the evening the dark summer skies are set ablaze with spectacular fireworks and aerial displays.
 Awesome!
-And if your city is one of the few that hasn’t banned the ever popular safe and sane, variety of street or backyard fireworks, you can have your own pyrotechnic show on at home.
+And if your city is one of the few that hasn’t banned the ever popular safe and sane, variety of street or backyard fireworks, you can have your own pyrotechnic show at home.
 Remember as a kid getting one of those big Red Devil or Freedom fireworks variety packs like the Air Spectacular, Stars & Stripes, Dynasty or Super Magnum.
 I think the biggest one was called the Blockbuster.
-Each box contained an assortment of glittery cones and colorful fountains, sparklers, blooming flowers, the whistling Piccolo Petes, fiery spinning pin wheels, roman candles, pyro torches, the ever entertaining black snakes and a whole lot more!
+Each box contained an assortment of glittery cones and colorful fountains, sparklers, blooming flowers, rhe whistling Piccolo Petes, fiery spinning pin wheels, roman candles, pyro torches, the ever entertaining black snakes and a whole lot more!
 Remember getting a hammer and smashing the base of a Piccolo Pete so when it was done whistling it would explode.
 Yeah a good old Piccolo Pete bomb, sweet.

 If you were lucky enough to get a hold of some fireworks of the illegal variety so much the better.
 My uncle always had bricks of small fire crackers and bottle rockets available for our entertainment.
 When I got a little older my cousin and I made the leap from firecrackers to M-80’s and cherry bombs, once in awhile we got a hold of some quarter sticks. main those were the coolest!